satcar77/tech-interview-problems/README.md

 ### Hard
 302. You are presented with an array representing a Boolean expression.
 The elements are of two kinds:
+- T and F, representing the values True and False.
+- &, |, and ^, representing the bitwise operators for AND, OR, and XOR.
 Determine the number of ways to group the array elements using parentheses so that the entire expression evaluates to True.